-Something like that is involved here.
-Once the student has been through the grand macrocosmic analogy as Maimonides developed it here, he must then grasp the three exceptions to that analogy.
+I think that something like that is involved here.
+Once the student has developed the grand microcosmic analogy as Maimonides developed it here, he must then recognize the three exceptions to that analogy.
 He then appreciates the need to change the subject to an analogy between God and the active intellect, the "image" of God in which the student was made.
 He sees that the analogy produces a system of correspondences and affinities working down from God to man.
 He then achieves the illumination that he can, in principle, work his way back up through those analogies to God.
 He realizes, deeply within himself, his role in the divine purpose.

-Of course, he must be the right student, who has the basic learning, who can work out the rest for himself.
-This student is able to find the metaphysical truth behind all the lore about the physics and cosmology.
+Of course, he has to be the right student, who has the basic learning, and who can work out the rest for himself.
+The student is able to find the metaphysical truth behind all the lore about the physics and cosmology.
 Maimonides does make a claim to infallibility for his physical science, but he directed that diatribe to his larger audience, which was not prepared to enter his pardes.